bitcoin/bitcoin/doc/build-osx.md

 Build Bitcoin Core
 ------------------------

-1. Clone the bitcoin source code and cd into `bitcoin`
+1. Clone the Bitcoin source code and cd into `bitcoin`

         git clone https://github.com/bitcoin/bitcoin
         cd bitcoin

 2. Build bitcoin-core:

-    Configure and build the headless bitcoin binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Bitcoin binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.